stropho/rollup-plugin-banner2/README.md

 - `banner2` supports adding different banner to different chunks based on `ChunkInfo` (for more info see https://rollupjs.org/ )
 - `banner2` does not support file path option that loads a file content and uses that as a banner.
 It should be easy enough to call `fs.readFileSync` yourself
 - `banner2` does not support injecting values from `package.json` to banner via `<%= pkg.author %>` etc.
-- `banner2` does not add JS comments as a wrapper to every banner
+- `banner2` does not add JS comments as a wrapper to every banner automatically.
+You can explicitly use the option `{formatter: 'docBlock}`.

 The missing features could be added if someone actually needs them.